mazito/logger/README.md

 ### logger.level(v: LogLevel)

-Set the logger level after which messages will be logged, where:
+Sets the logger level after which messages will be logged, where:
 ~~~
 enum LogLevel {
   DEBUG = 1,